uf-mil/mil/Testing-Log.md

 ### Imaging Sonar
 - [x] Blueview launch file had an error referencing wrong directory for color map file. [**Fixed**](https://github.com/uf-mil/SubjuGator/pull/236)

+* **_PROGRESS:_** Occupied regions, safe zones, and uncertain zones and some way-point validity in C3.
+If missions do a tilting up-down motion, it may be possible to obtain a 3D position of an object and re-project to front cameras.
+* **_ISSUES:_** Blueview.
+From the bags, Blueview does get hits for objects (gate, torpedo board, and sometimes buoy.)
+This data can be used for estimating 3D position of an object, but not it's orientation.
+However, it is uncertain what the limitations are and how likely blueview will get hits of an object.

 * **_TODO:_** note progress, issues, results with creating point clouds, recognizing areas or volumes of interest (Daniel++)

 ### Gate Detection, Posing